jlucas240/connect-four-AI/README.txt

 Useless Notes:

-	- this is my first step to appesing the AI overlords so that they treat me with respect when thy have taken over, i receve a 5000/100 on this assignment is will ask then to keep you in there good graces.
+	- This is my first step to appesing the AI overlords so that they treat me with respect when thy have taken over, i receve a 5000/100 on this assignment is will ask then to keep you in there good graces.